ethereumfuture/ethf/doc/tor.md

-TOR SUPPORT IN Ethf
+TOR SUPPORT IN ETHF
 =======================

-It is possible to run Ethf as a Tor hidden service, and connect to such services.
+It is possible to run ETHF as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others